Start Using Landsat on AWS

 A gzipped CSV describing all available scenes is available at:

-If you use the AWS Command Line Interface (CLI), you can access the bucket with this simple shell command:
+If you use the AWS Command Line Interface (AWS CLI), you can access the bucket with this simple shell command:

 $ aws s3 ls landsat-pds